 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes numbness or a tingling feeling in the hands and/or feet, often in the pattern of a stocking or glove.
 This can get progressively worse with additional doses of the medication.
 In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
 You should let oncology care team know if you experience numbness or tingling in the hands and/or feet, as they may need to adjust the doses of your medication.

 There is a slight risk of developing leukemia or other type of cancer due to treatment with this medication.
 This is most often associated with repeated treatments or high doses.
 Patients should avoid smoking if they have received procarbazine.
 There is an increased risk of developing lung cancer after treatment with this medication and smoking can further increase the risk.

-- Flu-like symptoms (fever, body aches), which tend to resolve within a few days of treatment.
+- Flu-like symptoms: (fever, body aches) tend to resolve within a few days of treatment.
 Always notify your care provider if you develop a fever, as this can be a sign of infection.

 Sexual and Reproductive Changes

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 6 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
+Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You should consult with your healthcare team before breastfeeding while receiving this medication.

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.